iiasa/gams_trace/gams_trace.md

 *   `--parse path/to/main.gms`:
     Parses the provided root and included `.gms` files for LP solve statements, saves parsed data to `gams_trace.parse`, and lists all solve statements with IDs for selection (also persisted in `gams_trace.solves`).

+*   `--list-solves`:
+    Lists all detected solve statements with IDs.

-*   `--show-solves`:
+*   `--solve N`:
-    Shows where the LP solve(s) is/are declared: model name, sense, objective variable, and file:line.
+    Shows details for the N-th solve statement: model name, sense, objective variable, and file:line.

 *   `--objective`:
     Prints the objective variable and attempts to locate the **objective-defining equation** (e.g., `obj ..
 Z =e= sum(i, c(i) * x(i));`).